hgyxbll/cheat/README.md

 Tests can also be defined with
  `CHEAT_IGNORE(name, statements)` and `CHEAT_SKIP(name, statements)`.
-They work like `CHEAT_TEST(name, statements)` with the exception that the outcome of the former is ignored and the latter is not executed at all.
+They work like `CHEAT_TEST(name, statements)` with the exception that the outcome of the former is ignored and the latter is not executed at all, but only when they are not explicitly requested to be run.
-One could think of them as checked comments.
+That feature is explained in section 3.3.

 Tests need success conditions called assertions and those can be checked with `cheat_assert(bool expected)` or